 Gilbert built the portal over the past 10 months as part of its engagement with Bloomberg Philanthropies’ What Works Cities initiative, which also helped the city establish an open data policy.
 The portal is designed to host data sets from a wide range of municipal departments, including community safety, growth and development, recreation and culture, finance and operations and transportation and facilities.
 Establishing an open data portal to host this sort of information is becoming increasingly prevalent.

 What sets Gilbert’s platform apart, however, is Alex.
-A character that city officials said in a press released “will help connect the dots on how to use our data on your own websites, applications or research.”
+A character that city officials said in a press release “will help connect the dots on how to use our data on your own websites, applications or research.”
 Alex was named after the Library of Alexandria, one of the largest libraries in the ancient world.
 Alex is designed to assist with both searches for and use of data.

 Gilbert also noted in its launch announcement that the portal is an extension of the public records department, and will usher in the proactive release of more data aimed at increasing transparency of government and ease of informational use for residents, local business and public staff.